k8-scalar/k8-scalar/docs/tutorial.md

 #Secret for ARBA that runs in the kube-system namespace
 kubectl create secret generic kubeconfig --from-file . --namespace=kube-system

-#The same secret for the experiment-controller that runs in default namespace
+#The secret for the experiment-controller that runs in default namespace
 kubectl create secret generic kubeconfig --from-file .
 ```

 ## Configuration of other Kubernetes objects
 Several Kubernetes resources can optionally be fine-tuned.
 Application configuration is done by setting environment variables.
 For example, the Riemann component can have a strategy configured or the Cassandra cpu threshold at which it should scale.